sruthilay/terraform-project/README.md

 # terraform-project

-This Template used to create and deploy a webserver ,hosting a single static page .
+This Template used to create and deploy a webserver by using Terraform ,hosting a single static page .

 Assumptions:-
 1. EIP - 55.55.55.55